dulapahv/CodeX/README.md

 # Online Code Collaboration Platform

-Web-based platform with which 2 colleagues can remotely, but seamlessly, collaborate on software development tasks.
+Kasca is a lightweight online code collaboration platform that enables real-time coding with others, featuring integrated Git support and no sign-up required.

-> This project is a part of the course "COMPSCI4025P Level 4 Individual Project" at the University of Glasgow.
+> This project is part of the course "COMPSCI4025P Level 4 Individual Project" at the University of Glasgow.

 ## Table of Contents